hovancik/stretchly/README.md

 - you can disable showing of break ideas
 - you can disable showing of break and microbreak notifications
 - you can disable monitoring of system idle time for natural breaks (when user leaves and after return idle time is greater then break duration, *stretchly* will reset breaks)
+- you can disable showing breaks on all of your monitors
 - you can choose language for interface

 <img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-settings-website-3.png" height="340">